mgabriel01/meta_features/README.md

 2) Use the script **insert script here** to have meta-transcripts (for a given gene, exons from all transcripts are merged, to have a single line in genome browsers like IGV).
 Run the script without any options to see the inputs.
 Dont forget to redirect the stdout to a file.

-3) Use the script **insert script here** to create.  the intron feature.
+3) Use the script **insert script here** to create the "intron" feature.
 Run the script without any options to see the inputs.
 Dont forget to redirect the stdout to a file.